devluxor/common-sense-guide-to-dsa/second_edition_new_chapters/11_learning_to_write_in_recursive.md

 # 11: Learning to Write in Recursive

 Through deliberate practice and taking note of various recursive patterns, I discovered some techniques that helped me to learn to “write in recursive” more easily.

 Over the course of tackling various recursive problems, I began to find that there are various “categories” of problems.
-Once I learned an effective tech- nique for a certain category, when I found another problem that belonged to the same category, I was able to apply the same technique to solve it.
+Once I learned an effective technique for a certain category, when I found another problem that belonged to the same category, I was able to apply the same technique to solve it.

 ## Recursive Category: Repeatedly Execute